walmartlabs/fruit-loops/README.md

 ### Emit Behaviors

 Once the page has completed rendering it needs to notify the fruit-loops container that the response is ready for the user.
-This is done via the `emit` global method exposed in page's global on the the page object returned by the `#page` host API.
+This is done via the `emit` method.

 `emit` supports one of three modes: